-Warning - only topics in the Help can be accessed through the Contents list so any folders in the Content folders must be expanded until topics are displayed.
-Topics can be easily identified because they have a question mark beside them indicating that Help is available.
+Warning - only topics in the Contents can be viewed in Help so any folders in Contents folders must be expanded until topics are displayed.
+Topics can be easily identified because they have a question mark beside them indicating that Help is available and can be viewed.